The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 Chef (2014, Jon Favreau)

-Chef is a family story about Chef Carl Casper (Jon Favreau) who is uninspired at a prestigious Los Angeles restaurant and decides to quit after being humiliated by an esteemed food critic (Oliver Platt) who says his food no longer has any life.
-He then decides to open a food truck with one of his friends (John Leguizamo) from the restaurant to cook the menu that he wants and travel through the United States.
+Chef is a family story about chef Carl Casper (Jon Favreau), who is uninspired at a prestigious Los Angeles restaurant and decides to quit after being humiliated by an esteemed food critic (Oliver Platt) who says his food no longer has any life.
+Casper then decides to open a food truck with one of his friends (John Leguizamo) from the restaurant to cook the menu that he wants and travel through the United States.
 He is inspired by the local cuisine of eclectic cities like New Orleans, Miami, and Austin.
-Along the way he bonds with his estranged son and rekindles his relationship with his ex-wife (Sofia Vergara).
+Along the way, he bonds with his estranged son and rekindles his relationship with his ex-wife (Sofia Vergara).
 The movie touches on themes of family, creativity, and community through difficult times and is a great watch for the whole family. —Sana Shah, user experience designer

 (Rental: Amazon, iTunes, Google Play, etc.)